hackclub/camp/cohort_4/playbook/ACTIVITIES.md

     - now see, they are gone.
 - So you'll be learning how to combine HTML & Javascript in this one
 - Also, you'll be learning the fundamental aspects of computer science along the way
-- If you are very familiar with DOM manipulation and this is really easy for you, there's a section in the back with some example code where you build a much more complex version of Instagram.
+- If you are very familiar with DOM manipulation and this is really easy for you, there's a section with a much more advanced version of what this instagram app could be.
 Take a look at that code, play around with it, and see if you can make it your own!
 Definitely don't force yourself to go through what you already know well!
+Warning: this code is not that simple.
+- It is your call if you want to demo this application (you may consider not demoing it to not demoralize the beginners)
+  - However, if you do demo it, here is the [live demo link](http://rawgit.com/hackedu/hack-camp/instagram/cohort_4/playbook/workshops/instagram/src/index.html)
+  - Step through the application as you demo
+    - open the application up in multiple windows
+    - enter all the phone numbers of all the students (have a listing of phone numbers prepared ahead of time so you can quickly copy and paste)
+    - go and upload a picture
+    - then do it from mobile too

 ### Instagram Readme
 [Instagram Readme](workshops/instagram/README.md)